Gimli Glider: Fuel-quantity indication system

 On arrival in Montreal, a new crew boarded for the return flight to Edmonton.
 The outgoing pilot informed Captain Pearson and First Officer Quintal of the problem with the FQIS and passed along his mistaken belief that the aircraft had flown the previous day with this problem.
 In a further misunderstanding, Captain Pearson believed he was also being told that the FQIS had been completely unserviceable since then.

 While the aircraft was being prepared to return to Edmonton, a maintenance worker decided to investigate the problem with the faulty FQIS.
 To test the system, he re-enabled the second channel, at which point the fuel gauges in the cockpit went blank.
-However, before he could disable the second channel again, he was called away to perform a floatstick measurement of fuel remaining in the tanks, leaving the circuit breaker tagged (which masked the fact that it was no longer pulled).
+However, before he could disable the second channel again, he was called away to perform a dripstick measurement of fuel remaining in the tanks, leaving the circuit breaker tagged (which masked the fact that it was no longer pulled).
 The FQIS was now completely unserviceable, and the fuel gauges were blank.

 On entering the cockpit, Captain Pearson saw what he was expecting to see—blank fuel gauges and a tagged circuit breaker.
 Pearson consulted the master minimum equipment list (MMEL), which indicated that the aircraft was not legal to fly with blank fuel gauges.
 Still, due to a misunderstanding, Pearson believed it was safe to fly if the amount of fuel was confirmed with measuring sticks.

 The 767 was still a very new aircraft, having flown its maiden flight in September 1981.
 C-GAUN was the 47th Boeing 767 off the production line and had been delivered to Air Canada fewer than four months prior to this flight.
 In that time, 55 changes had been made to the MMEL, and some pages were blank pending development of procedures.

 Because of this unreliability, maintenance personnel authorizing flights had become standard practice.
 To add to his misconceptions about the aircraft's flying condition since the previous day, reinforced by what he saw in the cockpit, Pearson now had a signed-off maintenance log, which had become customarily preferred over the MMEL.